enketo/blog/_posts/2015-02-21-enketo-express.md

 ### GitHub Account

 It might be confusing that the master repository lives in the [KoBoToolbox GitHub account](https://github.com/kobotoolbox), and a 'fork' exists in the [Enketo GitHub account](https://github.com/enketo).
 KoBo funded the initial (and still ongoing) development.
 Without their significant support the new app might have never gotten off the ground.
-The reason to keep a mirror in Enketo's GitHub account is simply because this is the place were some people will start looking first.
-It is just a mirror, meant to be kept _exactly the same_, so you can use _either one_.
+The reason to keep a fork in Enketo's GitHub account is simply because this is the place were some people will start looking first.
+It is just a _mirror_, meant to be kept _exactly the same_, so you can use _either one_.
 Just make sure to 'star' both, if you think they are any good... ;)

 ### Sponsors